Learning Lab - colored brain - md

 Four Sessions Exploring a Variety of Ways In Which “God is Being Reborn”

-In this three-week mini-course Dr. Bob Mesle will examine the human impulse to find meaning in suffering, explore the ways in which people with good intentions often offer comforts which can lead to an unhealthy denial of life’s problems, and consider more healthy alternatives.
+In this three-week course Dr. Bob Mesle will examine the human impulse to find meaning in suffering, explore the ways in which people with good intentions often offer comforts which can lead to an unhealthy denial of life’s problems, and consider more healthy alternatives.

 Six Sessions Covering the Core Concepts in Whitehead's Magnum Opus